elephantscale/es-training-new/cassandra/slides/Cassandra_Drivers.md

 Notes:

 addContactPointI()
-	- we can add more contact points… to safeguard against single-point-of-contact down
+	- we can add more contact points... to safeguard against single-point-of-contact down
 	- no need to specify all nodes (10 node cluster..
 No need to specify all 10 nodes)
-	- the driver will LEARN the topology after connecting to a node  (example… moving to a new neighborhood… talk to one neighbor… learn about others 
+	- the driver will LEARN the topology after connecting to a node  (example... moving to a new neighborhood... talk to one neighbor... learn about others 

 Sessions
 	- can be authorized for each keyspace (if password protected)